walinejs/waline/docs/en/guide/client/avatar.md

 # Avatar Configuration

-Waline currently uses [Gravatar][1] as the comment list avatar.
+Waline currently uses [Libravatar][1] as the comment list avatar.

-> Thanks for the mirroring service provided by [geekzu](https://cdn.geekzu.org/cached.html), [v2ex](https://v2ex.com).
+Libravatar is a free, open-source avatar provider features federated hosting and Gravatar-compatible APIs.

-Users should log in or register by themselves [Gravatar][1], then set or modify their avatar.When commenting, just leave the email address you used when registering in [Gravatar][1].
+Users should log in or register by themselves [Libravatar][1], then set or modify their avatar.
+When commenting, just leave the email address you used when registering in [Libravatar][1].
+Note that if an image is not found in the [Libravatar][1] database and the hash algorithm used was MD5, then Libravatar will first redirect to [Gravatar][2] in case the image exists there.

 <!-- more -->